 Avoid the triggersYou can easily avoid some.
 You might have to work a little harder to avoid some others.
 You might also need to alter your life drastically to avoid a few.
 Here are some ideas on how to avoid the common drinking triggers:

 - Ask your friends and family members not to drink in front of you.
+Alcohol and college students have a strong link, so it is advised to have an extra conversation with friends and family studying in high school and colleges.

 - If there are people in your house who drink, request them to stock their supplies where you are not likely to come across them.